 Putting it all together

-While the overwhelming volume of WordPress plugins available can make them seem intimidating, in reality they’re easy to use and can help you customise your site to fit your exact needs.
+While the overwhelming volume of WordPress plugins available can make them seem intimidating, in reality, they’re easy to use and can help you customise your site to fit your exact needs.
 With some careful consideration, you can use plugins to handle your site’s most essential tasks.

-Our recommendations for the five most crucial WordPress plugins include:
+To recap, our recommendations for the five most crucial WordPress plugins include:

 - Akismet Anti-Spam

 - W3 Total Cache